kermitt2/softdata_mentions_client/Readme.md

 * *and* in the directory of PDF files, as json files, together with each processed PDF

-> python3 softdata_mentions_client/client.py --repo-in /mnt/data/biblio/pmc_oa_dir/
+> python3 softdata_mentions_client/client.py all --repo-in /mnt/data/biblio/pmc_oa_dir/

 The default config file is `./config.json`, but could also be specified via the parameter `--config`:

-> python3 softdata_mentions_client/client.py --repo-in /mnt/data/biblio/pmc_oa_dir/ --config ./my_config.json
+> python3 softdata_mentions_client/client.py all --repo-in /mnt/data/biblio/pmc_oa_dir/ --config ./my_config.json

+To process document for only software mentions:

+> python3 softdata_mentions_client/client.py software --file-in toto.pdf --file-out toto.json

+and for only dataset mentions:

+> python3 softdata_mentions_client/client.py dataset --file-in toto.pdf --file-out toto.json

 ### Processing a collection of PDF harvested by biblio-glutton-harvester